nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

     `cat foo1 - foo2`

-    The contents of file **foo1** will be displayed on the terminal and the shell will wait for user input from keyboard.
-Once the input from the keyboard is made and the same is terminated with end-of-file character, the contents of the file **foo2** will be displayed on the terminal and the prompt returned subsequently.
+    The contents of file _foo1_ will be displayed on the terminal and the shell will wait for user input from keyboard.
+Once the input from the keyboard is made and the same is terminated with end-of-file character, the contents of the file _foo2_ will be displayed on the terminal and the prompt returned subsequently.

 ##

 11. (i).
-The contents of the file **foo** are overwritten by the text entered via standard input.
+The contents of the file _foo_ are overwritten by the text entered via standard input.

-    (ii). file **foo** is created anew and the output of command `who` is appended to it.
+    (ii).
+The file named _foo_ is created anew and the output of command `who` is appended to it.

     (iii).
-The file **foo** is blanked out.
+The file _foo_ is blanked out.

     (iv).
-The contents of the file **foo** is replaced by a single newline `\n` character.
+The contents of the file _foo_ is replaced by a single newline `\n` character.

 ##

-12. The file **newlist** is present in the list of files along-with other files listed as an output of `ls` command. **newlist** finds its way into the list as the shell opens the file before `ls` command comes into action.
+12. The file _newlist_ is present in the list of files along-with other files listed as an output of `ls` command.
+The file _newlist_ finds its way into the list as the shell opens the file before `ls` command comes into action.

 ##